Information for the telemarketing industry

-The Australian Communications and Media Authority (the ACMA) is responsible for overseeing compliance with the rules set out in both the Do Not Call Register Act 2006 (the Act) and the Telemarketing and Research Calls Industry Standard 2007 (the industry standard) (collectively referred to as the DNC legislation).
+The ACMA is responsible for overseeing compliance with the rules set out in the Do Not Call Register Act 2006 (the Act), the Telemarketing and Research Industry Standard 2007 (the industry standard) and the Fax Marketing Standard 2011 (collectively referred to as the DNC legislation).

-This information sheet sets out the ACMA’s approach to compliance with the DNC legislation and what telemarketers can expect where the ACMA receives a complaint about a call they have made.
+This information sheet sets out the ACMA’s approach to compliance with the DNC legislation and what telemarketers can expect when the ACMA receives a complaint about a call that has been made.

 Rules for telemarketing